Skip to content

 Behavior

-1. Auto-detects project structure and frameworks
+1. Auto-detects project structure via ecosystem presets

 2. Checks if index exists (auto-indexes if missing)